llazzaro/chem-fingerprints/docs/using-api.rst

 In this section you'll learn how to make a new arena where the fingerprints are randomly selected from the old arena.

 A FingerprintArena slice creates a subarena.
-Technically speacking, this is a "view" of the original data.
+Technically speaking, this is a "view" of the original data.
 The subarena doesn't actually copy its fingerprint data from the original arena.
 Instead, it uses the same fingerprint data, but keeps track of the start and end